-The amount withdrawn must not exceed the value of your account, less the sum of \$1,000 which must remain in your account, and any amounts transferred from an approved Australian Complying Superannuation Scheme (although any positive investment returns on those amounts can be withdrawn).
+The amount withdrawn must not exceed the value of your account, less the sum of \$1,000 which must remain in your account, and any

 You may also be eligible to receive a First Home Grant.
 First Home Grants are administered by Kāinga Ora - Homes and Communities (neither we nor the Supervisor are involved), and are available to members who satisfy eligibility criteria.
 Visit https://kaingaora.govt.nz/ for more information.